-No soil is ideal hence it necessitates preparation of soil before and after the cultivation.
-Soil fertility may be lost due to continuous farming; for replenishment of soil contents, it is prepared prior to sowing of seeds.
-In agriculture, ploughing, leveling, and manuring are the three steps of soil preparation.
+No soil is ideal hence it necessitates the preparation of the soil before and after the cultivation.
+Soil fertility may be lost due to continuous farming; for the replenishment of soil contents, it is prepared prior to sowing of seeds.
+In agriculture, ploughing, levelling, and manuring are the three steps of soil preparation.

-Leveling helps in even distribution and soil is leveled after ploughing.
+Levelling helps in even distribution and soil is levelled after ploughing.
 A plank of wood or iron is used for this.
-Leveling also helps in water distribution without logging during irrigation.
+Levelling also helps in water distribution without logging during irrigation.

-After ploughing and leveling, manure is applied to further stages of farming.
+After ploughing and levelling, manure is applied to further stages of farming.
 Manuring is done to replenish the soil with nutrients and thus helps in proper growth of the crop.